bramley/phplist-plugin-segment/README.md

 The plugin allows you to send a campaign to a segment, a subset, of the subscribers who belong to the selected lists.

 The plugin adds a tab to the Send a campaign page that lets you define conditions.
 A condition comprises a field, an operator, and a target value.
-When the campaign is sent only those subscribers who meet all of the conditions will be selected.
+When the campaign is sent only those subscribers who meet either any or all of the conditions will be selected.

 These subscriber fields and attributes are supported for fields: